solsoftware/capsula/tutorial.md

 - create your application out of **encapsulated components** - capsules.
 - have **multi-level architectural views** of your application and **handle complexity better**.
+- easily implement complex behavioral lifecycles using **state machines**.
 - be **both declarative and imperative** having the best of both worlds.
 Artifacts developed either way speak the same language and could seamlessly be combined and used together.
 - **increase flexibility** of your UI components by managing layout and behavior in quite a unique way.
 - **handle asynchronous communication** focusing only on what's essential.
 - exploit **really fast dev cycle** of plain JavaScript; no transpiling in the process.
-- expect even more, according to our [goals]({{ "/the-goals-of-capsula" | relative_url }}).
+- expect even more, according to our [goals]({{ "/the-goals-of-capsula" | relative_url }}){:target="_blank"}.

-Capsula is a sort of dynamic, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) "language" that accommodates many new and powerful concepts designed to handle complexity and favor abstraction, encapsulation, flexibility, and reuse.
+Capsula is a sort of dynamic, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming){:target="_blank"} "language" that accommodates many new and powerful concepts designed to handle complexity and favor abstraction, encapsulation, flexibility, and reuse.
 It is especially suitable for applications that exploit composite design pattern, i.e. for applications that could be built by recursively composing encapsulated modules into larger modules all the way up to the whole application.

 Capsula addresses communication based on the client-server (request-response) paradigm.
 It provides for decoupling clients from technical details of communication and enables programmers to deal with essential matters only, as well as to easily mock server-side part of communication.